 2. Church of Santa Maria di Nazareth – Old Rite

 Where: Via Boccea 590, Casalotti, Rome

 3. Church of Santissima Trinità dei Pellegrini – Old Rite (recommended)

 Sunday Mass Time: 9am, 11am (solemn Mass), 6:30pm

 Where: Piazza della Trinità dei Pellegrini, 1, Rome

 Extra Info: This church is just across the footbridge from Trastevere (Ponte Sisto) and close to Campo de’ Fiore.
-This parish is run by the Society of St Peter who dedicate themselves to the faithful celebration of the Extra-ordinary form of the Roman Rite (Old Rite) in Latin.
+This parish is run by the apostolate of the Institute of Christ the King who dedicate themselves, inter alia, to the faithful celebration of the Extra-ordinary form of the Roman Rite (Old Rite) in Latin.